Sustainability

 Recycling graywater

-In 2013 we implemented a graywater reuse system that allows shower water to have a second use in the toilets.
-The water in the showers is conducted to tanks with a capacity of 2,000 liters each, from where it subsequently is filtered to the cisterns of the toilets through a pumping system.
+In 2013, we implemented a greywater reuse system that allows shower water to have a second use in toilets.
+The water from the showers is directed to tanks with a capacity of 2,000 liters each, from where it is later pumped to the toilet cisterns.

 2013